veektorh/newsApp/README.md

 daily mail, fox sports, mtv etc

-How to use

-    Clone the repository
-	install apk in ..\newsApp\newsApp\platforms\android\build\outputs\apk
-    and Enjoy!
+## Getting Started

+  * Clone this repository: `git clone https://github.com/veektorh/newsApp.git`.
+  * Want to use TypeScript?
+Both the `master` branch and the `typescript` branch now use TypeScript.
+  * Run `npm install` from the project root.
+  * Install the ionic CLI (`npm install -g ionic`)
+  * Run `ionic serve` in a terminal from the project root.
+  * Profit

-How to improve
+## How to improve

-    Add some text to about page
+    * Add some text to about page
-	Add menu icon to the navbar on about page
+    * Add menu icon to the navbar on about page

 ![Screenshot](http://res.cloudinary.com/bolum-victor/image/upload/v1496653287/Screenshot_2017-06-02-20-00-43_jqie5l.png)
 ![Screenshot](http://res.cloudinary.com/bolum-victor/image/upload/v1496653290/Screenshot_2017-06-02-19-59-48_rpalfz.png)